Everest Base Camp Trek by Road

 Since it is one of the most challenging treks, be careful about the equipment that you need to carry.
 You may have a trekking stick, headlamp, torchlight, map, compass, etc.

 Be prepared for the trek.
-This trek comes under challenging hikes.
-Thus, ensure you have a good fitness level before embarking on this journey.
+This trek is challenging.
+Thus, ensure you have a good fitness level before starting this journey.
 Focus on working out, keeping fit, and eating healthy before a few months of trekking.

 Pack rationally